Volunteer Advocacy Ambassador Program

 - Monthly e-newsletter highlighting our advocacy initiatives at the state and federal levels

-- Ongoing professional development including monthly conference calls via virtual meetings that update Ambassadors on federal policy progress and advocacy tasks
+- Ongoing professional development and communications including monthly conference calls via virtual meetings that update Ambassadors on federal policy progress and advocacy tasks

 Local chapter staff also are kept informed of Ambassador Program activities and assist with local recruitment of volunteers.
-Local chapter staff may participate in monthly conference calls and be copied on general emails related to Ambassador tasks to facilitate local staff-volunteer contact.
+Local chapter staff may participate in monthly conference calls and facilitate local staff-volunteer contact.